-Enable combined security information registration (preview)
+Enable combined security information registration in Azure Active Directory

 Enable combined registration